SAP/abap-to-json/docs/class-extension.md

 * \<\> **OFFSET** (I) – parsing start point in JSON string

 ## CLASS_CONSTRUCTOR
 CLASS_CONSTRUCTOR - used to initialize static variables.
-You can not overwrite it but implement your class constructor that adapts default globals.
+You can not overwrite it, but implement your class constructor that adapts default globals.
 For example, add boolean types to be recognized during serialization/deserialization.

 ## SERIALIZE/DESERIALIZE
 SERIALIZE/DESERIALIZE - these methods are static and cannot be redefined.
 Methods are helpers for a consumption code, hiding the construction of the class instance and further \*\_INT calls.
-So, if you would like to use something similar, in your custom class, you need to copy the mentioned methods to new ones e,g \*\_EX and overwrite there /UI2/CL_JSON type to your custom class name.
-And use these methods instead of standard.
+So, if you would like to use something similar, in your custom class, you need to copy the mentioned methods to new ones e,g \*\_EX and overwrite the /UI2/CL_JSON type to your custom class name.
+And use these methods instead of the standard.

 Extension using inheritance:
 ```abap